kula/age-pkcs11/README.md

 effect, the public half of the key becomes an age key "handle"; useless without the actual PKCS11 token but necessary to derive the shared secret which can then be turned into an age Ed25519 key.

+The shared secret generated is passed through an HKDF as a sanity scheme.